iDoka/awesome-canbus/README.md

 * [PlotJuggler::CAN-dbs](https://github.com/PlotJuggler/plotjuggler-CAN-dbs) - Plugin to visualize CAN .dbs (or .dbc?) files in PlotJuggler.
 * [OpenSourceLogger](https://github.com/DanielMartensson/OpenSourceLogger) - Data acquisition software that can collect measurement, analyze CAN-messages and send SAE-J1939 messages to other ECUs.
 * [EcuBus-Pro](https://github.com/ecubus/EcuBus-Pro) - A powerful automotive ECU development tool.
 UDS, CAN-TP, DOIP, LIN , Script(TS) like CAPL.
-* [Novo Bus Analyzer](https://github.com/reymor/novobusanalyzer) - Novo Bus Analyzer is a fork of BUSMASTER.
-BUSMASTER is an Open Source Software tool to simulate, analyze and test data bus systems such as CAN.
+* [Novo Bus Analyzer](https://github.com/reymor/novobusanalyzer) - a fork of BUSMASTER (BUSMASTER is an Open Source Software tool to simulate, analyze and test data bus systems such as CAN).
 * [bootCAN](https://github.com/friessssss/bootCAN) - Allows monitoring, tracing, and plotting of messages, as well as .SYM decoding and message transmitting.

 ### TUI Tools

-* [socanui](https://github.com/miwagner/socanui) - SocketCAN User Interface for the Terminal
+* [socanui](https://github.com/miwagner/socanui) - SocketCAN User Interface for the Terminal.

 ### Python Tools